nuejs/nue/packages/templates/nuejs.org/docs/global-design-system.md

 └── beta.org/
 ```

-The `@base` directory is a working site.
-Run `nue` from the project root and preview it at `localhost:4000`.
+The `@base` directory is a working site you can see at `localhost:4000`.
 The look and feel should be plain or "headless" since it's the foundation other sites build upon.
 Think of it as the raw core that's easy to extend with project-specific personality.

 ### The @shared directory